Golden Madonna of Essen: Religious and political significance

 Like many medieval works of art, the Madonna displays a very complex iconography.
 The statue shows the Virgin in a rather plain gown, while the oversized Christ child figure in her lap wears a precious pontifical gown.
 The size is meant to illustrate the importance of Christ as redeemer.
 In contrast Mary is depicted in a serving role, in accordance with Luke 1:38: And Mary said, Behold the handmaid of the Lord; be it unto me according to thy word.
 At the same time she embodies the Seat of Wisdom as the Throne of Solomon is described in 1 Kings 10:18: Moreover the king made a great throne of ivory, and overlaid it with the best gold.
 Sitting on her lap is the Christ child, whose ornate chasuble betokens his significance as ruler of the heavens, the book his role as herald of the faith.
 Bearing in mind other medieval portrayals of Christ as teacher, it may be supposed that the child's lost right arm was originally raised in a gesture of blessing.
 However, Christ's face is turned towards his mother, while from any position Mary's look seems directed towards the beholder.
 Thus Mary may arguably not only be interpreted as a passive devotee but also assumes the role of mediator between the people and the Redeemer.

 There are several possible interpretations for the orb Mary is holding in her right hand.
-It is tempting to construe it as the globus cruciger of the Holy Roman Empire.
+It has been construed as the globus cruciger of the Holy Roman Empire.
 However, a globus cruciger is not attested as part of the Holy Roman regalia until the coronation of Conrad II in 1024, and besides in the habitual depiction of the globus cruciger the orb is always shown held by the full hand and all fingers, not just three.

 It is therefore safer to interpret the orb as an "apple of salvation" —in much the same way as Eve held the apple of damnation plucked from the Tree of Knowledge of Good and Evil, Mary now proffers the beholder an apple symbolizing the redemption she has brought to the world by incarnating Christ.
-She thus appears as a New Testament antitype to Eve.
+She thus appears as "the New Eve".